 How do you make your blog stand out from the rest?

-Well, you could be a lazy bum and do nothing.
-Or, and I’m just throwing this out there, you could take my advice and use the tips below to improve your blog.
+You could be a lazy bum and do nothing.
+Or you could take my advice and use the tips below to improve your blog.

 The ball’s in your court.

 (Disclaimer: this post is in no way definitive.
 It may not, in fact, even help you improve your blog.
 There’s also a chance that, as you read this, gremlins will jump out of your microwave and eat your face.